sysfce2/libretro-dice/README.md

 |	TV Basketball	|	tvbasketball	|	Midway	|	1974	|		|
 |	Wipe Out	|	wipeout	|	Ramtek	|	1974	|	x	|

+Several of these (including Pong and Breakout) are now supported by MAME, but several more are not per the list on http://nonmame.retrogames.com/#discrete_circuitry_miscellaneous .

 ## Mouse support
 * Easy: One mouse can be used for Paddle 1.
 Use "Core Options -> Use mouse pointer for paddle 1".
 You'll still want a keyboard or gamepad handy to have enough buttons.